eifinger/setup-rye/README.md

 * Install a version of rye and add it to the path
 * Cache the installed version of rye to speed up consecutive runs on self-hosted runners
 * Register problem matchers for error output
+* Optional: Cache the virtual environment created by rye
+* Optional: Verify the checksum of the downloaded rye executable

 ## Limitations